dper/kanjiscripts/README.md

 2.5M Oct  4 16:04 tags.tar.bz2
 ```

 The Tatoeba corpus is under a Creative Commons Attribution 2.0 license.
-Here is a cautionary disclaimer from Tatoeba (<http://en.wiki.tatoeba.org/articles/show/using-the-tatoeba-corpus>).
+Here is a cautionary [disclaimer](http://en.wiki.tatoeba.org/articles/show/using-the-tatoeba-corpus).

 ```
 Due to the nature of a public collaborative project, this data will never be 100% free of errors.